Slipstream-Group/sketchbox-docs/docs/faq.md

 ## How can I create a model in a city or country that isn't listed on the Project tab?

 This functionality is not currently available.
 However if there is a location you'd like to see support, please let us know by contacting [tools@slipstreaminc.org](mailto:tools@slipstreaminc.org).

+## Can I export hourly data from Sketchbox?

+There isn't a way to get hourly data directly from Sketchbox.
+However, by clicking the "Download Archive" button at the top of the results tab, the inp and prd files can be downloaded and opened in eQuest 3.64.
+From there, more detailed results can be extracted from the model.